 Duration: 2017 - 2018

-Team: Aqiel Dalvie
+Team: Prof. Aqiel Dalvie

-FW together with Zautari developed urban water security indicators that are applicable to African cities.
+FW together with Zutari developed urban water security indicators that are applicable to African cities.
 The indicators are aligned to the City of Johannesburg water security strategy and they will be used as a benchmark to track the implementation of the water strategy.

 The project activities include: